 Roasted eggplant curry is one of our favorite Indian curries.
 Eggplant is one of those things that not everyone likes.
-My husband and daughter are not too crazy about it in other forms, but they sure love this curry.
-When the eggplant is roasted and cooked in this way, it becomes creamy and delicious.
+My husband and daughter are not happy to have eggplant in other forms, but they sure love this curry.
+When it is roasted and cooked in this way, it becomes creamy and delicious.
 Try it for yourself to see what I mean.

-Just the usual Indian spices are what I use for my curry.
+Just the usual Indian spices are what I use for this Indian recipe.

 - 2 large Italian eggplants